What is your purpose?

 Planning means thinking through all future possibilities and strategising how to tackle them.
 The Plan?
 Let's face it; things rarely go exactly to plan.

 The Rapid Change Planning (RCP) process allows me to connect results to purpose and purpose to actions.
+Good thing!
+We have developed an RCP template along with some other change management templates to boost your change leadership.

 Visualise your ascent, the flight, the obstacles, your strategies to overcome resistance and the smooth landing (and all the clapping from the happy passengers).